PaulMuniu/Phase-4-Group-Project/README.md

 8. References

 ### Business Understanding
 Happy Homes Partners aims to enhance their property investments by identifying optimal locations.
-Tech to Tech Hub is tasked with supporting this goal using a comprehensive Zillow dataset (April 1996 to April 2018) to determine the top 5 zip codes with the highest investment potential.
+Us as 'Tech to Tech Hub' we are tasked with supporting this goal using a comprehensive Zillow dataset (April 1996 to April 2018) to determine the top 5 zip codes with the highest investment potential.

 ### Business Problem
 Identify the top 5 zip codes with the most promising investment potential for Happy Homes Partners.